-- Any dwelling not re-tenanted in 2017 will be included in the indicator for the year in which the re-tenanting occurs. - The average re-letting cost is the expenditure on repairs necessary to enable re-letting of the dwellings included in the first part of the indicator, divided by the number of dwellings involved. - Where a dwelling re-let in 2017 was vacated in a previous year, any expenditure on readying the dwelling for the re-letting in prior years is also to be included (because omitting prior year expenditure would distort the average cost).
-If expenditure incurred in a prior year is not available, this should be stated and an explanation provided in a text note. - Similarly, expenditure on readying the dwelling re-let in 2017 that is due for payment in 2018 is also to be included. - Expenditure on re-letting repairs includes all costs labour, equipment, materials, overhead^, administration, etc. incurred on the dwelling and its curtilege in preparation for the new letting. - Do not include time and money spend preparing newly purchased dwellings for their first local authority tenancy in the calculation of these averages. - Dwellings that have been vacant due to their inclusion in an estate-wide refurbishment project are excluded from the indicator, but individual units that were vacant due to standalone refurbishment work for whatever reason (including dereliction) are to be included.
-All dwellings re-let in 2017 are to be included in the indicator regardless of the duration of the vacancy period.
-This means that properties described as 'long-term voids' are to be included if re-let in 2017.
+- -Date of re-tenanting is the date the keys have been issued to the tenant. - -Any dwelling not re-tenanted in 2018 will be included in the indicator for the year in which the retenanting occurs. - -Expenditure on re-letting includes direct labour, contracted works, plant & machinery and materials costs. - -The following costs are not included overheads, CMC, administration & technical salaries. - -The average re-letting cost is the expenditure necessary to enable re-letting of the dwelling, divided by the number of dwellings involved. - -Where a dwelling re-let in 2018 was vacated in a previous year, any expenditure for the re-letting in prior years is to be included.
+If expenditure incurred is not available, this should be stated and an explanation provided in a text note. - -Newly purchased dwellings for their first tenancy in the calculation of these averages should be excluded. - -Dwellings that have been vacant due to their inclusion in an estate-wide refurbishment project, with no cost impact on the tenant, are excluded from the indicator but individual units that were vacant due to standalone refurbishment work for whatever reason (including dereliction) are to be included.

+All dwellings re-let in 2018 are to be included in the indicator regardless of the duration of the vacancy period.

 Re-lets include dwellings allocated to households previously accommodated in another social housing dwelling.
 However, transfer of title or succession tenancies (e.g. where a tenant dies and the tenancy is transferred to a person who had been residing with the deceased tenant or any other instance where one of more of the previous occupants continue in occupation) are not to be included.

-H4: Housing Maintenance Cost
+H4: Housing Maintenance Direct Costs